Third Ward, Houston

-Third Ward is an area of Houston, Texas, United States, that evolved from one of the six historic wards of the same name.
+Third Ward is an area of Houston, Texas, United States which evolved from one of the six historic wards of the same name.
 It is located in the southeast Houston management district.

 Third Ward, located inside the 610 Loop is immediately southeast of Downtown Houston and to the east of the Texas Medical Center.
 The ward became the center of Houston's African-American community.
 Third Ward is nicknamed "The Tre".

 Robert D. Bullard, a sociologist teaching at Texas Southern University, stated that Third Ward is "the city's most diverse black neighborhood and a microcosm of the larger black Houston community."